conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/cross-compilation.md

 build system and the host system are sufficiently similar for the queries run, it's advisable to build the executable for the build platform, and for two reasons:

 1. Userspace emulation is not available on all platforms.
-At the moment, it is limited to Linux targets, so for example emulation cannot be used while cross-compiling from `osx-64` to `osx-arm64`.
+For example, emulation cannot be used while cross-compiling from `osx-64` to `osx-arm64`.
 2. Enabling userspace emulation requires superuser privileges, which may make it harder for users to build the package locally, in particular to build the build process.